 People around the world enjoy flowers in their food.
-Asian cuisine, for instance, relies on lilies and chrysanthemums, squash blossoms are common in Italian and Latin cuisines and the French used carnations for Chartreuse, a traditional liqueur.
+Asian cuisine, for instance, relies on lilies and chrysanthemums, squash blossoms are common in Italian and Latin cuisines, and the French use carnations for Chartreuse, a traditional liqueur.

 Health and Nutrition

-Cooking with rose petals and eating rose petals can make you feel good.
-Leon Seltzer, a clinical psychologist writing in “Psychology Today,” explains that the delight of discovery, of being spontaneous and adventuresome, can make you feel good about yourself.
+Cooking with and eating roses can make you feel good.
+Leon Seltzer, a clinical psychologist, writing for Psychology Today, explains that the delight of discovery — of being spontaneous and adventuresome — can make you feel good about yourself.
 Eating rose petals may seem like a trivial activity, but if doing so reminds you to savor your food and your life, it will take on a deeper meaning.

 Connections to the Past